 Specialist solicitors screen most cases out, identifying when there is legal negligence as opposed to a complaint.
 The medical profession could be swamped by complaints that will have to be investigated or pursued either by less specialist lawyers or potentially by injured patients who, unable to obtain legal representation, will seek to represent themselves.

-Nina is a Law Society Accredited Clinical Negligence Panel Member, is fluent in Urdu, Hindi and Punjabi and appears on a weekly ‘Legal Hour’ on Betar Bangla radio.
-She is also founder and trustee of Millie Mittoo Childrens Project, dedicated to providing children of all ages the best possible foundation to achieve happy and fulfilled lives.
+Nina is a Law Society Accredited Clinical Negligence Panel Member, is fluent in Urdu, Hindi and Punjabi.
+She is a founder and trustee of Millie Mittoo Childrens Project, dedicated to providing children of all ages the best possible foundation to achieve happy and fulfilled lives.